 A minimum grade of "C" is required in all major courses.
+However, for general core courses, the minimum passing grade can be "D" or above.
 All the electives should be 200 level or above unless mentioned otherwise.
 The student's advisor must approve in advance all the electives in the Department of Math and Computer Science.
 Each student needs to pass an Exit Exam in the senior year to graduate.